nhoening/StoSim/doc/reference.rst

 :use-tex:
     whether to use enhanced mode, which interpretes tex-like encoding (e.g. subscript, math, greek symbols), defaults to False
+:params:
+    You can give a list of parameter settings here (just as you normally do in the plot-options for each figure, see below), which all plots on all figures should adhere to.
+This can be very convenient if you need to check how several figures change given the difference in one parameter setting.

 figure<i>
 **********